 Just like a book club, we meet to discuss literature, but instead of chatting about novels, we talk about interesting research papers the group have chosen on Computer Science Education.
 You can see the kind of papers and topics we discuss at sigcse.cs.manchester.ac.uk/papers.

 SIGCSE journal club is part of a professional European chapter of the Association for Computing Machinery (acm.org), a global organisation which advances computing as a science and a profession.
 We’re also part of a wider Special Interest Group (SIG) on Computer Science Education (CSE), sigcse.org based in the UK, uki-sigcse.acm.org.

-In Manchester, we get together on the first Monday of the month, hosted and run by the Department of Computer Science cs.manchester.ac.uk.
+In Manchester, we get together on the first Monday of the month, hosted (virtually) by the Department of Computer Science, at the University of Manchester, see sigcse.cs.manchester.ac.uk/when.
 Other groups meet in parallel during the same week, contact your local group for details.

-We typically meet online, see how to join us.
-As of September 2020, there are three groups discussing the same papers, centred around communities at:
+We meet online, see sigcse.cs.manchester.ac.uk/join-us.
+As of 2023, there are three groups discussing the same papers, centred around communities at:

 - The University of Kent, chaired by Sally Fincher

 - The University of Glasgow, chaired by Quintin Cutts

 - The University of Manchester, chaired by Duncan Hull